Certifying rings of integers in number fields: Irreducibility

 One field in the structure is a proof of \lstinline|Nat.Prime P|.
 This is a decidable statement, and \mathlib provides the tactic \lstinline|norm_num| that can prove a number is prime if it is not too large ($< 7$ digits).
 However, the prime witness $P$ is typically big, so an alternative primality test might be necessary.
 Markus Himmel formalized Pratt certificates and a corresponding tactic \cite{pratt}, which can be used to prove such goals.

 As before, irreducibility proofs for the factors of $f$ modulo primes can be handled as in Section \ref{finitefields}.
-All remaining proofs included as fields in the above structure can be solved automatically using \lstinline|decide|, \lstinline|rfl|, and/or \lstinline|norm_num|.
+All remaining proofs included as fields in the above structure can be solved automatically using \lstinline|decide|, \lstinline|decide!|, and/or \lstinline|norm_num|.
 We also formalized a variant with the trivial degree lower bound $d=1$, resulting in a shorter certificate.

 We wrote a SageMath script that outputs a Lean proof of the irreducibility of $f$ by selecting the appropriate certificate from Section \ref{secdegree} or Section \ref{seclpfw}.
 As noted in Section \ref{finitefields}, large polynomial degrees may cause issues with recursion depth or excesive heartbeats when checking the proofs in Lean.
+This approach of generating Lean code from SageMath worked well for our applications.
+However, exploring a tighter integration, such as calling SageMath directly from Lean, could be an interesting direction for future work.

 In the search for a smaller prime witness $P$, it can be helpful to transform $f$.
-Möbius transformations ~\cite{Abbott}, and more generally, Tschirnhaus transformation ~\cite[Algorithm 6.3.4]{Cohen}, can be used.
-Incorporating this into our proof generator is something we intend to pursue in the future.
+Möbius transformations~\cite{Abbott}, and more generally, Tschirnhaus transformation~\cite[Algorithm 6.3.4]{Cohen}, can be used.
+Incorporating this into our proof generator is something we also intend to pursue in the future.

-\section{Verifying rings of integers}
+\section{Verifying Rings of Integers}

-\looseness=-1 As stated in the introduction, our main goal is to formally verify that a ring $\OO$, with an explicitly given integral basis, equals the ring of integers of a number field $K$.
+\looseness=-1 As stated in the introduction, our main goal is to formally verify that a ring $\OO$, with an explicitly given basis and contained inside a number field $K$, equals --in the set-theoretic sense-- the ring of integers of $K$.
 Computation in $\OO$ is key for both our proof and future applications.
 This raises two initial questions: how should we define $\OO$ in Lean, and how can we compute in it?

-\subsection{Construction of the subalgebra}
+\subsection{Construction of the Subalgebra}

+The goal of this section is to describe the construction of a ring $\mathcal{O} \subseteq K$ in Lean, given by an explicit basis.

 Consider a more general setting where $R$ and $K$ are commutative rings and $K$ is actually an $R$-algebra.
 We recall that this means that there is a ring homomorphism $\phi: R \to K$ and as such $K$ carries the natural structure of an $R$-module by defining the scalar multiplication $r\cdot x$ (where $r \in R$ and $x \in K$) by $\phi(r)x$.
 An $R$-subalgebra $\mathcal{O}$ of $K$ can be formalized in multiple ways.
 For example, we could consider a type \lstinline|(|$ \OO$ \lstinline|: Type*)| with instances \lstinline|[CommRing| $\OO$\lstinline|]| \lstinline|[Algebra R| $\OO$ \lstinline|]| and equip it with an injective $R$-algebra homomorphism \lstinline|f :| $\OO$ \lstinline|→ₐ[R] K|.
 However, carrying along this map through constructions and proofs can be rather cumbersome.
 A better approach is to use the subalgebra \lstinline|structure| in \mathlib, which bundles together a subset of $K$, the carrier set, and the proofs that it is an $R$-algebra.
 In fact, the integral closure of $R$ in $K$ is defined in \mathlib with type \lstinline|Subalgebra R K|, allowing us to state our goal as \lstinline|⊢| $\OO$ \lstinline|= integralClosure R K|.